Deepak-326/ONCDEC-B46/AWS/Lambda/readme.md

 * No need to manually start/stop instances
 * Can be scheduled using CloudWatch Events (EventBridge)

----

-## 🚀 Real-World Use Case

 * Stop EC2 instances after office hours
 * Start instances before working hours
 * Automate non-production environments

-I can write that optimized version next if you want 👍
 ```